terry-artwork/terry-artwork.github.io/README.md

         └── main.yml        <-- The yaml file that runs the Nikola website building application.
                                 Runs after every change to the website is made.
 ```

-Files that are normally changed by Terry and files that are normally changed by Ian.
+This tree highlights the files that are normally changed by Terry and files that are normally changed by Ian.
 Ian doesn't normally have to change any files once the website is in use.

 ```